nicolabarban/genpop/index.md

 3. migration.

 Existing research focuses on recent factors to explain contemporaneous population trends, missing the long-view of demographic changes.
 As population processes (fertility and mortality) evolve slowly across generations, we urgently need to adopt a long-term perspective to comprehend demographic phenomena and design effective policies.

+*Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.*